 Analog Audio Levels

-The optimum audio levels for digital audio signals are different than those for analog signals.
+The optimum audio levels for digital audio signals are different than those for analog signals -- and to some degree they differ with different facilities in different geographical areas.

 With both analog and digital signals it comes down to something called headroom.